 However, according to the US Supreme Court decision in Felder v.
 Casey, the court decided that any federal constitution claims or civil rights actions preempt the Wisconsin 120-day notice requirements.
 The feds go out of their way to protect black people and have imposed strict sanctions for failing to look out for their safety while in custody of the police who enforce local laws.

 When rights are violated, Ehline Law Firm can file a civil rights case for a black man, Latino, or even a white parent who is having their rights violated by an activist school administrator or other child groomer.
 We have the education and charisma to win big for most people.
 We will make the at fault party pay!

 Do Police Owe Prisoners the Right to Protection?

 The Eighth and Fourteenth Amendments are pretty straightforward when it comes to prisoners’ rights.
 Under these amendments, prison officials must not abuse prisoners under their care and must also provide them with protection against other prisoners and, in some cases, from the prisoners themselves.

 When a prison official takes a prisoner into custody, they strip them of their ability to protect themselves.
 In such situations, it is the responsibility of the prison officer to take reasonable care and ensure the protection of those under their custody.
-If someone suffers injuries or dies while in prison, the prison staff may be responsible for the damage.
+The prison staff may be responsible for the damage if someone suffers injuries or dies while in prison.

 This immunity provided by the state can lead to cases of increased police brutality or the use of excessive force by people in positions of power.
 Acting lawfully while using excessive force does not qualify as a liability and can result in immunity for the state official.